Crawford92/DeliveryData/README.md

 ## TARGET INSIGHTS
 ### TIER 1
 - Hour + Day of Week (ex: 7pm Friday) with best $/hour
+- Daily and weekly $/hour, visualized
-- Tip:No Tip ratio by day of week
+- Total pay (as base:tip:other ratio) by day of week, visualized
+- (DONE) Restaurants by delivery count
 - (DONE) Overall average tip, with and without untipped orders
 - (DONE) Tip:No Tip ratio
 - (DONE) Days with best $/hour
 - (DONE) Overall average hourly rate
+- (DONE) Average delivery distance and duration
 - (DONE) Restaurants ranked by total and avg pay, base, tip
 - (DONE) Pre adjustment earnings / hours spent on deliveries, by week
 - (DONE) Average earned per delivery, by day of week